MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

 If you continue to run into issues, join our Slack channel located at the top of the README.

 #### Updating
-Updating the scoreboard is usually as simple as running `git fetch origin --prune && git pull` from the mlb-led-scoreboard directory.
-This will always update you to the latest version in the master branch.
-If an update is substantial and requires additional steps to finish updating, we'll always bump up the major version (i.e. 2.1.0 becomes 3.0.0).
-If additional steps are required, you will want to do the following extra steps from your `mlb-led-scoreboard` directory.

 * **Re-run the install file**.
 Run `./install.sh` again.
 Any additional dependencies that were added with the update will be installed this way.
-* **Re-make your config file**.
-The biggest reason for a major version bump is going to be a lot of extra config options so you'll probably need to recreate one.
-Run `rm config.json` followed by `cp config.json.example config.json` to delete your old config file and recreate a new one.
-You'll need to customize this new `config.json` file to suit your needs again.
+If you are moving to a new major release version, answer "Y" to have it make you a new config file.
-* **Check your custom layout files**.
+* **Check your custom layout/color files if you made any**.
 There's a good chance some new keys were added to the layout and color files.
 These changes should just merge right in with the customized .json file you have but you might want to look at the new .json.example files and see if there's anything new you want to customize.

 That should be it!
 Your latest version should now be working with whatever new fangled features were just added.